hawl1/Polytoria-CodeSnippets/README.md

 Simple!
 Install it on the Visual Studio Marketplace, open your script and good coding!

+## HELP!
+I FOUND A BUG!!!!

+Create a issue, it's simple, you can create one clicking on the tab called issues above the files.

 **TO-DO**
 - [ ] Update some of the snippets